easybuilders/easybuild/docs/Typical_workflow_example_with_WRF.rst

-Various easyconfig files are found: for different versions of WRF (e.g., v3.8 and v4.1.3), for different (versions of) compiler toolchains (e.g., foss 2018b, intel 2018b), etc.
+Various easyconfig files are found: for different versions of WRF (e.g., v4.0.1 and v4.4.0.2), for different (versions of) compiler toolchains (e.g., foss 2018b, intel 2018b), etc.

-For the remainder of this example, we will use the available ``WRF-4.0.2-foss-2018b-dmpar.eb`` easyconfig file to specify to EasyBuild to build and install WRF v4.0.2 using version 2018b of the ``foss`` toolchain.
+For the remainder of this example, we will use the available ``WRF-4.0.2-foss-2018b-dmpar.eb`` easyconfig file to specify to EasyBuild to build and install WRF v4.0.2 using version 2018b of the ``foss`` toolchain, which is one of the :ref:`common_toolchains`.

 See :ref:`toolchains_table` for a list of available toolchains.
 The ``foss`` toolchain stands for ``GCC, OpenMPI, OpenBLAS/LAPACK, ScaLAPACK, and FFTW``.
 The ``foss`` toolchain